elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 === Parameter tuning
 To ease the parameter tuning process, a `GridSearch` class heavily inspired by the one from Python's `scikit-learn` library has been implemented #footnote[https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html].
 Given a problem instance, it allows a systematic search over a specified set of parameter, evaluating the performance of the algorithm for each combination.
 The performance is measured using a fitness function, which, in this case, is the total distance of the tour represented by the chromosome.

-This process is repeated for instances of different sizes, so to obtain a more general understanding of the algorithm's performance.
-Clearly, to obtain meaningful results several runs should be performed on different instance sizes, since the algorithm has stochastic components.
-The results are then averaged over the different executions, and the best parameters are selected based on the average performance.
+Since the implemented @GA has stochastic components, it is important to run the algorithm multiple times for each parameter combination and instance size.
+The results are then averaged to obtain a more reliable estimation of the performance.

 #text("TODO: parameter tuning results", size: 14pt, red)